HNoMS Sæl: Battle with German E-boats

-The next day, 18 April, HNoMS Stegg was despatched to Langenuen in Austevoll to intercept four merchant ships, leaving Sæl alone in the area.
+The next day, 18 April, HNoMS Stegg was despatched to the Langenuen strait in Austevoll Municipality to intercept four merchant ships, leaving Sæl alone in the area.
 Soon afterwards, an alarm went out in Uskedal warning that three German E-boat fast attack craft were entering the Hardangerfjord.
 In response, district commander Orlogskaptein (Lieutenant Commander) Ulstrup – the former commander of the mine layer Tyr – gave an oral order that Sæl was to avoid contact with the superior enemy force.
 Ulstrup felt that the poorly armed, slow and not very manoeuvrable Sæl would not stand a chance against the three fast and modern opponents.

 The fact that Ulstrup's order was given orally led to a fatal misunderstanding.
 By the time word reached Fenrik Gulbrandsen, he understood the order to mean that he was to attack and destroy the three E-boats.
 Believing to be obeying orders, Gulbrandsen sailed Sæl into the fjord to confront the German vessels.

 At 16:00 the crew of the Sæl spotted two of the E-boats moving at great speed southwards from the Lukksund Narrows between Tysnesøy Island and the mainland.
 At a distance of 2500 m Sæl opened up with her bow gun and for five minutes exchanged fire with the German ships.
 One of the E-boats was hit by several 37 mm rounds and left dead in the water and listing to the side.
 Soon after, one of Sæl's guns was knocked out by a German 20 mm shell, and shortly thereafter the firing lanyard on the other gun snapped.
 With multiple rounds hitting the Norwegian torpedo boat's bow, the E-boats moved into point blank range, riddling Sæl from bow to stern.
 As the third E-boat arrived on the scene, three torpedoes were fired at Sæl, the two first going under the hull and the third hitting a small rock right in front of her.
 The explosion caused by the last torpedo further damaged the bow of the Norwegian ship and caused water to start flooding her.
 With the 7.92 mm Colt machine gun providing cover fire, Fenrik Gulbrandsen beached his vessel at full speed to save the crew.
 During that last manoeuvre Sæl hit an underwater rock and was left grounded with her stern sticking out of the water.
 At 16:25 Gulbrandsen ordered the crew to abandon ship.
 Although one man had suffered a lung shot and six others had minor grazing wounds, all 21 crew members made it ashore.